 Personnel with access

 Three persons (Xing Wu, James Chow, Zhen Han) will work in Jefferson 160.
-Only one person at a time is allowed to work in the room.
+Only maximally two people at a time are allowed to work in the room.

 3.b.
 Jefferson 161

 Physical Overview

 Jefferson 161 is the ACME prep lab area, which will be sealed off from Jefferson 160 for airflow purposes.
 See Fig. 3.a.1.
 Jefferson 161 contains a fume hood, chemical storage cabinet and chemical preparation area and is about 271 sq. ft.
 There are several entrances to the room: one single door connecting to Jefferson 162, one single door leading to the hallway, and a ramped hallway leading to Jefferson 160 without a door, which will be sealed with a vinyl strip door to prevent air flow.